EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Geography/AdernianDunes/CityStates/Carthus.md

 ### Blue Palace
 The blue palace is a large walled castle who's walls are covered in tiles of lapis lazuli.
 Within it reside the carthusian royal family, the various families of the court and a small handful of merchant families.

 The Blue palace is located in the center of the city, near the river.
-It has its own royal port that is guarded by the ROYAL_GUARD_NAME day and night.
+It has its own royal port that is guarded by the ROYAL_GUARD day and night.

 ### Dakin Port
 The Dakin Port is a sprawling docking area that doubles as an open market.
 Located on the edge of the walled section of the city, on the shores of the Dakin sea, thus the ports name.